What is Psoriatic Arthritis?

-Psoriatic arthritis is a chronic inflammatory disease that occurs when your immune system mistakenly starts attacking healthy joints and skin.
+Psoriatic Arthritis is a chronic inflammatory disease that occurs when your immune system mistakenly starts attacking healthy joints and skin.
 Psoriatic Arthritis typically occurs in people with skin Psoriasis, but it can occur in people without skin Psoriasis, particularly in those who have relatives with Psoriasis.

 Psoriasis symptoms usually come first.
 Red, scaly patches, known as plaques, most commonly appear on the scalp, elbows, or knees.